ian512549/new-nc-flix/README.md

 3. Query the database to retrieve all the films released in the 90s which have a rating greater than the total average.

-4. Query the database to find the amount of copies in stock of the top rated film of the five most recently released films.
+4. Query the database to find the amount of copies in stock, across **all** stores, of the top rated film of the five most recently released films.

-5. Query the database to find a list of all the locations customers live in which don't contain a store.
+5. Query the database to find a list of all the locations customers live in which **don't** contain a store.

 6. Of the stores which exist in locations that have customers, calculate which store has the largest catalogue of stock.
-What is the most abundant genre?
+What is the most abundant genre in that store?

 ## Task 5

-1. Query the database to find the store with store with the most copies of sequels.
+1. Query the database to find the store with store with the highest total copies of sequels.

    > _Note: For now let's assume you can tell if a film is a sequel if the title contains something like 'II' or 'VI'._

 2. This is likely not a good way to identify sequels going forward.
-Alter the table to track this information better and then update previous query to make use of this new structure.
+Alter the movies table to track this information better and then update previous query to make use of this new structure.

 ## Task 6